shayanderson/eco/README.md

 # Eco
-Eco is a PHP Micro-Framework for PHP 5.5+
+Eco is a PHP Framework for PHP 5.5+

 Install example:
 ```